gbif/crawler/crawler-cli/README.md

 * Publishes `StartCrawlMessage` messages (routing key: "crawl.start").

 ### coordinator
-* Listen to `StartCrawlMessage` messages.
+* Listens to `StartCrawlMessage` messages.
-* Creates add crawling jobs to crawling queues in ZooKeeper.
+* Creates and adds crawling jobs to crawling queues in ZooKeeper.

 ### crawlserver (XML)
 * XML crawl server that listens to a Zookeeper queue ("xml").